IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 A Resource Server that claims conformance to the Authorization Server Metadata Option SHALL use the keys published through the Authorization Server Metadata Document for validating the SAML token's signature.

 #### 3.72.7.4 Introspect Token Option
-A Resource Server that claims conformance to the Token Introspection Option SHALL be able to interact with the Authorization Server using transaction ITI-103 as described in section 3.102 to validate the access token and obtain the related claims.
+A Resource Server that claims conformance to the Token Introspection Option SHALL be able to interact with the Authorization Server using transaction ITI-102 as described in section [3.102](#3102-introspect-token) to validate the access token and obtain the related claims.

 A Resource Server that claims conformance to the Authorization Server Metadata Option SHALL use the introspection endpoint published through the Authorization Server Metadata Document for validating the token and obtaining the related claims.

 ### 3.72.8 Security Considerations

-Authorization Client and Resource Server claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:
+Authorization Clients and Resource Servers claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:

 - All HTTP transaction must be secured by using TLS or equivalent transport security.